osg-htc/docs/docs/other/osg-token-renewer.md

 This service is set to run via a systemd timer nightly at midnight.

-If you would like to run the service manually at a different time (to generate all the tokens immediately), you can run the service once with:
+If you would like to run the service manually at a different time (e.g., to generate all the tokens immediately), you can run the service once with:

 ```console